 Unlike a traditional investment advisory, ExodusPoint Capital Management does not advise clients and manage their money.
 Rather, their "client" base is comprised of pooled investment funds - the funds that it manages, which select investors can buy into.
-If you’re an individual looking for investment management or financial planning services, try our advisor matching tool to find options in your area.
+If you’re an individual looking for investment management or financial planning services, try our advisor matching tool to find options who serve your area.

 ExodusPoint Capital Management Background